 Which choice do most project managers make?
 Choice #2.
 It deals with the reality of the situation.
 Executives are under the gun to make cost/benefit and priority decisions about projects.
 There are also strategic realities that force certain completion dates on everyone.

-The project estimator is caught in a narrow vise when asked to provide estimates, particularly when the scope of the project is vague and the availability of resources is largely unknown.
-Project Estimator Tactics are a must.
-That’s how we make this situation a little better for everyone.
+The project estimator, you, are caught in a vise when asked to provide estimates.
+That’s especially true when the scope of the project is vague and the availability of resources is largely unknown.
+Project estimator tactics can make this situation a little better for everyone.

-The Four Stage Project Estimates Process with Project Estimator Tactics
+Project Estimator: The Four Stage Process

-The PM says, “I can give you a better estimate as soon as we have finalized the scope and major deliverables and you have signed off on what you want.”
+You reply, “I can give you a better estimate as soon as we have finalized the scope and major deliverables and you have signed off on what you want.”

 The executive frowns and replies, “I was planning to delegate that.”

-The PM smiles, “I would still need a sponsor’s signature on the scope and deliverables.”
+You smile, “I would still need a sponsor’s signature on the scope and deliverables.”

-- Branch office managers sign off on requirements: 4-7 days
+Requirements sign-off: Branch office managers sign off on requirements: 4-7 days

-- Roll-out and enforcement – 95% compliance: 10-15 days.”
+Roll-out and enforcement: 95% user compliance: 10-15 days.”

 The executive gives another slightly less venomous sigh and says, “Okay, this is getting better but I’d still like really tight project estimates.”